dotnet/docs-aspire/docs/extensibility/custom-resources.md

 .NET Aspire knows how to form this string because it looks at <xref:Aspire.Hosting.ApplicationModel.IResourceWithConnectionString.ConnectionStringExpression> and builds up the final string via the <xref:Aspire.Hosting.ApplicationModel.IManifestExpressionProvider> interface (in much the same way as the <xref:Aspire.Hosting.AppicationModel.IValueProvider> interface is used).

 The `MailDevResource` automatically gets included in the manifest because it is derived from <xref:Aspire.Hosting.ApplicationModel.ContainerResource>.
-Resource authors can choose to suppress outputting content to the manifest by overriding the default behavior using the following code (inside the `AddMailDev(...)` extension)
+Resource authors can choose to suppress outputting content to the manifest by using the <xref:Aspire.Hosting.ResourceBuilderExtensions.ExcludeFromManifest%2A> extension method on the resource builder.

 ```csharp
 public static IResourceBuilder<MailDevResource> AddMailDev(this IDistributedApplicationBuilder builder, string name, int? httpPort = null, int? smtpPort = null)